HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-05-sidechains-interoperable-blockchains.md

 Because sidechains monitor the mainchain, they can verify Forward Transfers themselves.
 Since the mainchain doesn't monitor sidechains, Zendoo introduces a more mechanism capable of verifying Backward Transfers without relying on certifiers.

 A vital component of the Cross-Chain Transfer Protocol is the *Withdrawal Certificate*.
-This certificate groups all of the Backward Transfers from a sidechain within a given time period - the *withdraw epoch* - and broadcasts them to the mainchain.
+This certificate groups all of the Backward Transfers from a sidechain within a given time period - the *Withdrawal Epoch* - and broadcasts them to the mainchain.
 Every sidechain needs a mechanism to generate valid Withdrawal Certificates.
 Each sidechain also needs to define a proof system so the mainchain can verify incoming Backward Transfers.
 We'll get to proof systems shortly.

 #### The Sidechain Consensus Protocol - SCP